meinlebenswerk/Collapse.rs/Readme.md

 ## Known Issues

-- Algorithm is slow
+- The algorithm is still very slow
-- Since there's no backtracking support, the algorithm may run into a contradiction and stop